Implement print "Hello, World"

 )

-1. Write 0 to the 16th byte of memory 0 is the start of the memory data to be written
+is the start of the memory data to be written - Write

-2. Write 14 to the 20th byte of memory 14 is the number of bytes of memory data to be written In other words, it reads from 0 and writes out 14 bytes
+is the number of bytes of memory data to be written In other words, it reads from0

 Now that you understand what is being done, let's proceed with the implementation.